Engin-Boot/pong-stage-TwinkalParmar-16/Stage0/Authentication.md

 ## Acceptance Criteria

 ### Scenario: varify the user
-- Given: Has clicked to signIn or signUp.
+- Given: On signIn or signUp page.
 - When: Enter userName and Password and clcik to submit.
 - Then: Compare the username and password with the database.